Evesham Bell Tower: Modern era

-The church accounts show that regular repair work to the tower and the bells were necessary, most notably in 1848 when the stonework was repointed and the roof renewed, something that required scaffolding to be erected on the tower.
+The church accounts show that regular repair work to the tower and the bells were necessary, most notably in 1848 when the stonework was repointed and the roof renewed, requiring scaffolding to be erected.
 The pinnacles were strengthened with iron clamps and the weathervanes on those pinnacles reset.
 The tower roof was repaired again in 1875 together with new internal floors and the regilding of the clock faces.

 No further work was carried out to the tower itself until 1937 when concern began to mount about the condition of the stonework.
 The firm of architects Ellery Anderson Roiser & Falconer was commissioned to produce a detailed report on the fabric, and their findings were that the pinnacles were in particularly poor condition, suffering both the full force of the prevailing wind and damage from within by the iron clamps.
 The iron clamps had rusted and forced apart the stonework, causing it to crack.
 Though work was recommended, the outbreak of the Second World War in 1939 stopped the work before it could begin.

-It was not until 1947 that Roiser were able to return and provide a new report, in which they mention that the condition of the tower had deteriorated further.
+It was not until 1947 that Roiser returned and provided a new report, in which they mention that the condition of the tower had deteriorated further.
 They did, however, suggest that the incomplete fan vaulted ceiling over the tower gateway could be completed as part of the work to restore the tower.
 The parish did not have the funds for such a large and expensive restoration, so a 'Bell Tower Restoration Committee' was formed to raise the funds, chaired by the Mayor of Evesham.
 The scope of the work, which lasted until 1952, included repairs to the stonework, repairing the clock and chiming mechanisms as well as recasting the bells.
 The total scheme, upon its completion in 1953, had cost £8,475, well over the cost estimated in 1947 of £6,000.

 During August 2012, some large pieces of stonework fell from the tower, resulting in inspections on the condition of the structure.
-The inspections came back in February 2013 showing that the tower needed an estimated £500,000 of repairs.
+The inspections report in February 2013 showed that the tower needed an estimated £500,000 of repairs.
 Following a successful Heritage Lottery Fund application, which awarded £45,000 in November 2013, and further fundraising, the work was undertaken between April 2015 and February 2016.
 The stonework on each level of the tower was cleaned and restored, the weathervanes regilded and the clock faces repaired.
 To complete the project, a commemorative stone plaque was placed on the tower.